Mineral & Placer Leases

 A lease is maintained by payment of the annual rental of $20 per hectare for a mining lease or $20 per hectare for a surveyed placer lease.
 The recorded holder or authorized agent registers the payment online.
 If this is not done on or before the due anniversary date, Mineral Titles staff will send a notice requiring payment within 30 days.
 If not paid, the Chief Gold Commissioner may order the forfeiture of the lease.

 During the last year of the current lease term, the term extension must be registered prior to registering the annual rental.

 Information must be provided to satisfy the Chief Gold Commissioner that the lease is required for a mining activity.
 It is therefore recommended that application for a term extension be registered early in the last anniversary year.
-Mineral Titles staff will contact the recorded holder following registration of the term extension to obtain the necessary information to authorize the term extension.
+Mineral Titles staff will contact the recorded holder following registration of the application for the term extension to obtain the information required to review the application.